The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

 Comments on P3.
 This premise is true if we grant the explanatory success of the Boltzmannian account, which is assumed in this paper.
 It is clear that PH is not a law of mathematics.

 Comments on P4.
 P4 is an open scientific question.
 Perhaps some future theory (e.g. along the lines of \citep{carroll2004spontaneous}) can explain PH using some simple and satisfactory dynamical laws.
-Still, it is also a scientific possibility that PH remains a fundamental law in the final theory and it is not explained further.
-Given the openness of P4, we should accept C2 only to the degree as acknowledging that PH is a \textit{candidate} fundamental law.
+Still, it is also a scientific possibility that PH remains a fundamental law in the final theory and is not explained further.
+Given the openness of P4, we should accept C2 only to the degree of acknowledging PH as a \textit{candidate} fundamental law.

 Comments on P5.
 This follows from our concept of a fundamental law of nature.